KittyCAD/modeling-app/README.md

 If you want to edit the rust files, you can cd into `src/wasm-lib` and then use the usual rust commands, `cargo build`, `cargo test`, when you want to bring the changes back to the web-app, a fresh `yarn build:wasm` in the root will be needed.

-Worth noting that the integration of the WASM into this project is very hacky because I'm really pushing create react app further than what's practical, but focusing on features atm rather than the setup.
+Worth noting that the integration of the WASM into this project is very hacky because I'm really pushing create-react-app further than what's practical, but focusing on features atm rather than the setup.

 <img width="1232" alt="image" src="https://user-images.githubusercontent.com/29681384/211947063-46164bb4-7bdd-45cb-9a76-2f40c71a24aa.png">